pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 > A complete solution to package and build a ready for distribution Electron app with "auto update" support out of the box [https://electron.build](https://electron.build)

 Is what we’ll use for packing our code base into an electron app that can be built and distributed to users.
-For example for mac os x it can create a dmg or zip file to distrubute the app.
+For example, for mac os x it can create a dmg or zip file to distrubute the app.

 As a side note, if you are using github,[ github releases](https://help.github.com/articles/creating-releases/) are a great way to host the packaged app distribution.
 See [autoEdit](http://www.autoedit.io/) example where if you click on "Download Os X app" it [takes you to the releases page.](https://github.com/OpenNewsLabs/autoEdit_2/releases)